biogeospatial/Biodiverse_publication_list/PublicationsList.md

 #### in press/recent ####

-  * Bui, E.N., Thornhill, A.H., Gonzalez-Orozco, C.E., Knerr, N. and Miller, J.T. (in press) Climate and geochemistry as drivers of eucalypt diversification in Australia.
-[Geobiology](http://dx.doi.org/10.1111/gbi.12235)

   * Bloomfield, N.J., Knerr, N. and Encinas-Viso, F. (in press) A comparison of network and clustering methods to detect biogeographical regions.
 [Ecography](http://dx.doi.org/10.1111/ecog.02596).

+  * Bui, E.N., Thornhill, A.H., Gonzalez-Orozco, C.E., Knerr, N. and Miller, J.T. (in press) Climate and geochemistry as drivers of eucalypt diversification in Australia.
+[Geobiology, 15, 427-440](http://dx.doi.org/10.1111/gbi.12235).

 #### 2017 ####